-While employee feedback is of paramount importance for identifying weaknesses and boosting productivity, only 28 percent of employees say that their company does it well.
+While employee appraisal feedback is of paramount importance for identifying weaknesses and boosting productivity, only 28 percent of employees say that their company does it well.
 A poor employee evaluation form is often the root reason for insufficient change after the assessment.

 The purpose of employee feedback process is to highlight both positive and negative areas in their existing performance.
-But your HR will yield great results if you design your employee evaluation form to highlight an individual’s biggest strengths, instead of the one that broods on what they haven’t been able to do.
+But your HR will yield great results if you design your employee evaluation form to highlight an individual’s biggest strengths instead of the one that broods on what they haven’t been able to do.

 A simple list of shortcomings is far from motivational.
-Instead, a good employee review form should focus on areas that an employee could potentially improve in the future.
+Instead, a good performance review form should focus on areas that an employee could potentially improve in the future.
 This part of the performance feedback should include specific tips for individuals to hone their current skills.

 Performance review feedback should make strong suggestions about what additional skills employees can attain to perform better at work.
 Based on the data that an employee evaluation form collects, the HR team can facilitate training and development opportunities that can strengthen the skills and competencies of the respective worker.